-Remove the dipstick again and check the oil level on the dipstick.
-The oil level should be within the "Operating Range" on the dipstick (between the LOW mark and the FULL mark).
+4. Remove the dipstick again and check the oil level on the dipstick.
+The oil level should be within the "Operating Range" on the dipstick (between the low level and the "F" mark).

 IMPORTANT: DO NOT operate engine without a sufficient oil supply in the crankcase.
-DO NOT operate with oil level below the LOW mark or above the FULL mark on the dipstick.
+DO NOT operate with oil level below the LOW LEVEL mark or above the FULL (F) mark on the dipstick.